fallen-icarus/cardano-loans/README.md

 - **Trustless Tracking:** Every loan issued by the protocol — whether to an individual or a small business — is recorded on-chain.
 The resulting on-chain credit history is immutable and transparent.
 - **Attracting Capital:** This verifiable data allows MFIs to build a global, trustless reputation.
-They can then use this track record to attract a much wider base of international lenders and package their loans into loan-backed securities for sale on a secondary market, dramatically increasing their access to capital.
+They can then use this track record to attract a much wider base of international lenders, and/or package their loans into loan-backed securities for sale on a secondary market.
+Either option would dramatically increase their access to capital.

 ### 2. Building a True Home for BitcoinDeFi